 Blue whales have black baleen plates and tend to be larger.
 And while the whale has a uvula hanging above his soft palate, whales don't have uvulas at all, however this wasn an intentional mistake by Andrew Stanton as he thought audiences would see that Marlin and Dory were inside the whales mouth if it had a uvula as "stage dressing".

 The trivia items below may give away important plot points.

 Afraid that kids would try releasing their pet fish by flushing them down a drain, a company that manufactures equipment used by water filtration and sewage treatment plants released a warning the Thursday after the film came out, saying that, even though drains do eventually reach the ocean, before it got there, the water would go through equipment, which breaks down solids, and went on to say that in real life, the movie would more appropriately be called "Grinding Nemo."

-The first Pixar Film to show blood, and it was shown where Dory got hit in the face by a scuba mask when she was trying to show it to the sharks and read what the mask says, but Marlin refuses to have the mask be shown and he pulls it but Dory pulls back, and Marlin accidentally gave Dory a nosebleed after letting go of the mask.
+The first Pixar Film to show blood (not counting A Bug's Life (1998) where it was only a sample as opposed to someone bleeding from an injury), as well as the only G Rated Film of Pixar's to have it shown.
+It was shown where Dory got hit in the face by a scuba mask when she was trying to show it to the sharks and read what the mask says, but Marlin refuses to have the mask be shown and he pulls it but Dory pulls back, and Marlin accidentally gave Dory a nosebleed after letting go of the mask.